About the Project

 Designed for education and based on the cybersecurity workforce needs of government and industry, and hosted at CSUSB, the NICE Challenge Project is the premier assessment of cybersecurity professional workforce readiness.

 Currently serving over 425 educational institutions (K-12 and higher education) from across the United States, the NICE Challenge Project provides students workforce experience before the workforce.
 Students and educators can access over 100 cutting edge cybersecurity work role challenges within virtual business environments through the project’s custom web platform year-round.

-Since its conception in 2013, over half a million virtual machines have been deployed to students and educators around the United States.
+Since its conception in 2013, the project deployed over half a million virtual machines to students and educators around the United States.
 The project has a track record of success, receiving millions in funding from several federal agencies, including the National Initiative for Cybersecurity Education (NICE), National Security Agency (NSA), Department of Homeland Security (DHS), and the National Science Foundation (NSF).